-Curtains, Remove drapery weights and hooks before laundering. slipcovers 1.
-Use lowest temperature or an Air setting.
-Draperies, 2.
-Leave room in dryer for load to fluff. slipcovers Remove from dryer while slightly damp.
+Curtains Remove drapery weights and hooks before laundering.
+Draperies, slipcovers Use lowest temperature or an Air setting.
+Leave room in dryer for load to fluff.
+Remove from dryer while slightly damp.
 Do not overdry.
-For slipcovers, replace while still slightly damp.
-They will dry to fit tightly.
 Sheers, some synthetic curtains Dry only a few minutes.
-Bonded or laminated fabrics Do not overdry or tumble in high heat.
+Bonded or laminated fabrics Slipcovers Do not overdry or tumble in high heat.
 Overdrying loosens the adhesive and causes fabrics to separate.
+Replace slipcovers while still slightly damp.
+They will dry to fit tightly.
 Diapers, baby clothes Wash and dry small items in a mesh bag or pillowcase for convenient handling.
-Dry according to fabric and cycle settings listed on your control panel page (pages 9-11).
-Remove diapers and cotton knit items while still slightly damp.
-They will feel softer, shrink less, and be easier to fold.
+1. Dry according to fabric and cycle settings listed on your control panel page (pages 11-14).
+2. Remove diapers and cotton knit items while still slightly damp.
+They will feel softer, shrink less and be easier to fold.
 Elastic items Dry at lowest temperature setting.
 Remove from dryer while still slightly damp.
-Fiberglass materlals Do not machine wash or dry fiberglass materials.
+Fiberglass materials Do not machine wash or dry fiberglass materials.
 Small particles can stick to fabrics washed or dried in following loads and cause skin irritation.
 Flame- retardant finishes Some items have been treated with a flame-retardant finish to improve their resistance to burning.
 Such items are clearly labeled.
 To retain flame-retardant qualities through continuous use and washing, clean and dry according to the manufacturer's instructions.
 Napped items Dry separately or with similar colors to avoid lint transfer.
 Follow care label directions.
 Corduroy, velveteen 1.
-Dry according to fabric and cycle settings shown on your control panel veiveleen page (pages 9-11).
+Dry according to fabric and cycle settings shown on your control panel page (pages 11-14).
 Remove from dryer while there is still a trace of moisture.
 Smooth, reshape and air dry before putting away.
 Quilted, down- Follow care label instructions. filled items 1.
 Dry one at a time.
-2. Remove from dryer and shake or fluff the item during the drying cycle.
-3. Smooth and reshape before putting away.
-Snowsuits, jackets Check label for fiber content, then see your control panel page (pages 9-11) for cycle and temperature recommendations. • Nylon, Follow care label directions. polyester-base Dry garment for about 10 minutes.
+Remove from dryer and shake or fluff the item during the drying cycle.
+Smooth and reshape before putting away.
+Snowsuits, jackets Check label for fiber content, then see your control panel page (pages 11-14) for cycle and temperature recommendations.
+Nylon, polyester-base Follow care label directions.
+1. Dry garment for about 10 minutes.
 Remove and turn inside out.
 Dry for 10 more minutes.
 Remove from dryer immediately and hang on a non-rusting hanger to finish drying.
 This will help eliminate wrinkles.
 Tinted, dyed or non-colorfast items Dry according to fabric, weight and care label instructions.
 Wipe the dryer drum carefully to remove any dye or lint that can be transferred to other loads.
-See "Cleaning the dryer interior" on page 13.
+See "Cleaning the dryer interior" on page 16.